Seji64/LAPS-WebUI/README.md

 - Since Version 1.5.0 LAPS v2 is supported
 - By default, LAPS v2 passwords are encrypted.
 If the LAPS v2 passwords are stored unencrypted, then you have to set `EncryptionDisabled` to `true` in the settings
 - When LAPS v2 Passwords are encrypted a direct connection to the domain controllers with `Kerberos` and `DCE-RPC` is needed in order to decrypt those passwords.
-For LAPS v1 and unecrypted LAPS v2 passwords only `LDAP` is needed
+For LAPS v1 and unencrypted LAPS v2 passwords only `LDAP` is needed

 ## Setup (docker):